-Superfans in the new buzzword of the year.
-This is amusing to me because I have focused on superfans for the last 2 decades and I’m struck by the fact that even though it is necessary to keep learning new strategies, apps, and platforms, the basics of human interaction are actually what makes superfans.
-We are all interested in connection and music, of course, is one of the deepest connectors for humanity.
+Super Fans is the new buzzword in music.
+This is amusing to me because I have focused on super fans for the last 2 decades, and I’m struck by the fact that even though it is necessary to keep learning new strategies, apps, and platforms, the basics of human interaction make super fans.
+We are all interested in connection, and music is one of humanity’s deepest connectors.

 What Rob understood was: Observing and staying in constant contact with a rabid fan base, and nurturing them was the ultimate way to earn money in the music business, and here’s what we did at the label: